New puppy: Exercise and Socialisation

 When can I take my puppy out for the first time?

-You should not take your new puppy outside in public areas until they have completed their full vaccination course, and your vet has cleared you to take them outside.
-Normally they will be allowed outside one week after their final vaccination, but be sure to follow the specific advice provided by your vet, as different types of vaccination have different recommendations!
+You should not take your new puppy outside in public areas until they have completed their full vaccination course: your vet will advise you on how long you should wait before taking your puppy outside.
+Normally this will be one to two weeks after they have completed their course of primary vaccinations, however be sure to follow the specific advice provided by your vet, as different types of vaccination have different recommendations!

 Before their first walk, you can prepare at home by getting your puppy used to wearing their collar and being on the lead.
 If you have a garden then you can take them for a practice walk, but don’t worry if not – you can still get them used to wearing the collar around the house.
 This will be one less thing to worry about when the time comes for their first walk in public.